lamberta/devkit-doc/api/math.md

 ### vec.getMagnitude ()
 1. Return: `{number}`

 Returns the magnitude of `vec`.
 Magnitude can be thought of as the distance from the tip of the vector to the origin.

-**Examples**

 ~~~
 (new Vec2D({x: 1.78885, y: 3.57770})).getMagnitude() => 4